 Whether you need to hold a meeting or teach a class, you have options with either Google Meet or Zoom Meetings.
 Both are effective web conferencing platforms that offer HD video and phone or device audio options.

-- Google Meet (Preferred Online Meeting Tool): If you want to hold a meeting online, Meet can be quickly added to a Google Calendar event and integrates directly with all of the G Suite tools in use at Pepperdine.
+- Google Meet (Secondary Option for Online Meeting Tool): If you want to hold a meeting online, Meet can be quickly added to a Google Calendar event and integrates directly with all of Google Workspace in use at Pepperdine.
 Meet runs on the Chrome, Firefox, Safari, or Edge browsers.
 Meet is also built into several conference rooms at select campuses.

 |Feature||Google Meet||Zoom Meetings|